-&lt;sup>26 The utilization management vendor for HCPF's fee-for-service benefit is responsible for reviewing the majority of codes in the following benefit categories: Durable Medical Equipment (DME), Physical Therapy, Occupational Therapy, Pediatric Behavioral Therapy, Speech Therapy, Synagis, select medical surgeries, gender affirming care services, bariatric surgeries, EPSDT Exceptions, Audiology, Vision, Diagnostic Imaging, Molecular Testing, Out of State Inpatient Admissions, Private Duty Nursing, Pediatric Long Term Home Health, Pediatric Personal Care Services.
+30 The utilization management vendor for HCPF's fee-for-service benefit is responsible for reviewing the majority of codes in the following benefit categories: Durable Medical Equipment (DME), Physical Therapy, Occupational Therapy, Pediatric Behavioral Therapy, Synagis, select medical surgeries, gender affirming care services, bariatric surgeries, EPSDT Exceptions, Audiology, Vision, Diagnostic Imaging, Molecular Testing, Out of State Inpatient Admissions, Private Duty Nursing, Pediatric Long Term Home Health, Pediatric Personal Care Services.
 To view the PAR requirements for each code, see the Fee Schedule(s).

-Prior Authorization SCENARIO 3: RAE 1-7 AND HCPF FFS QUESTION RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S would override a PAR requirement.
-What is the maximum amount of time allowed to issue a determination on a prior authorization request?
-10 days for standard, 72 hours for expedited 10 days for standard, 72 hours for expedited 10 days for standard, 72 hours for expedited 10 days for standard, 72 hours for expedited 10 days Strategy Are prior authorization policies the same for both in-network and out-of- network providers?
-All OON OP services require PAR All OON OP services require PAR All OON OP services require PAR All OON OP services require PAR Yes.
-Evidentiary Services Does the plan use evidence-based clinical decision support products (InterQual, Milliman, etc.) to determine whether to prior authorize outpatient services?
-MCG for MH ASAM for SUD InterQual for MH ASAM for SUD InterQual for MH ASAM for SUD MCG for MH ASAM for SUD InterQual and MCG for M/S Does the plan use internally developed guidelines to determine whether to prior authorize services?
+PRIOR AUTHORIZATION SCENARIO 3: RAE 1-7 AND HCPF FFS Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S What is the maximum amount of time allowed to issue a determination on a prior authorization request?
+10 days for standard, 72 hours for expedited 10 days for standard, 72 hours for expedited 10 days for standard, 72 hours for expedited 10 days for standard, 72 hours for expedited 10 days Strategy Are prior authorization policies the same for both in-network and out-of-network providers?
+All OON OP services require PAR All OON OP services require PAR All OON OP services require PAR All OON OP services require PAR 31 Yes.
+32 Evidentiary Services Does the plan use evidence-based clinical InterQual for MH InterQual for MH InterQual for MH MCG for MH InterQual and MCG for decision support products (InterQual, Milliman, etc.) to determine whether to prior authorize outpatient services?
+ASAM for SUD ASAM for SUD ASAM for SUD ASAM for SUD M/S Does the plan use internally developed guidelines to determine whether to prior authorize services?
 No No No No Yes.
-If no InterQual or MCG criteria is available, state- specific criteria, based on industry best
+If no InterQual or MCG criteria is available, state-specific criteria, based on industry best IF YES: How frequently are those guidelines updated? practice and evidenced based research, is utilized.
+For any members aged 20 and